Perth, Western Australia

 Reverse brick veneer

 The other townhouse is reverse brick veneer, selected for its high thermal mass and insulation.
-The wall structure includes an internal wall made from new face bricks with a structural, insulated timber frame and is clad with an external rendered polystyrene layer, making it thermally tight (see Brickwork and blockwork).
+The wall structure includes an internal wall made from new face bricks with a structural, insulated timber frame and is clad with an external rendered polystyrene layer, making it thermally tight.

 Several measures implemented from a life cycle analysis help to reduce embodied energy.
 The slabs are poured from a more environmentally sustainable concrete made with recycled aggregate and fly ash.
 Some dwellings have a lightweight timber structure.
-Some face brick is used instead of a rendered and painted finish (see Embodied energy).
+Some face brick is used instead of a rendered and painted finish.

 All dwellings have flat plate solar hot water systems.
 The systems in the apartments have a tank capacity of 180L making them efficient at heating water for a smaller household.
-The townhouse tanks have a 300L capacity (see Hot water service).
+The townhouse tanks have a 300L capacity.

 Solar photovoltaic (PV) systems